UA-CSC444-Spring2021/l02_examples/README.md

 ## Acknowledgement

-The text used in Example 1 is from Amanda Gormon's 2021 inauguration poem "The Hill We Climb", taken from [https://www.rev.com/blog/transcripts/amanda-gorman-inauguration-poem-transcript-the-hill-we-climb](https://www.rev.com/blog/transcripts/amanda-gorman-inauguration-poem-transcript-the-hill-we-climb)
+The text used in Example 1 is from Amanda Gorman's 2021 inauguration poem "The Hill We Climb", taken from [https://www.rev.com/blog/transcripts/amanda-gorman-inauguration-poem-transcript-the-hill-we-climb](https://www.rev.com/blog/transcripts/amanda-gorman-inauguration-poem-transcript-the-hill-we-climb)